How Much Does SEO Cost for a Multi-Location Service Business?

 Is SEO cheaper than Google Ads for multi-location businesses?

 In the short term, no. Google Ads produces immediate visibility, and for a business that needs enquiries this week, paid search is the faster path.
-In the medium to long term, SEO is substantially cheaper because the cost of organic visibility does not scale linearly with each click.
-Once a page ranks, it generates traffic without per-click cost.
 Over 24-36 months, a properly built organic programme typically delivers a lower cost per acquisition than paid search, and the gap widens every year because organic authority compounds while paid costs tend to inflate.

 Can I do SEO myself instead of hiring an agency?